-There is 1 high risk issuer held in the fund, due to governance issues.
-We are actively exiting the position.
-The high risk rating prevents the name being considered as a sustainable investment.
+There is 1 high risk issuer held in the fund, the issuer is not high risk due to governance issues.
+Therefore, since all issuers pass the good governance check, the fund is able to invest in these.
+But, the high risk rating prevents the names being considered as a sustainable investment.